DataDog/documentation/content/en/synthetics/api_tests/grpc_tests.md

 ## Overview

 gRPC healthchecks allow you to probe whether your gRPC servers and services are able to handle RPCs (remote procedure call).
-The health checking mechanism comes as a gRPC service to be implemented on the gRPC server.
-The open-source proto file can be found in the open-source [gRPC repository][1]
+You can implement the health checking mechanism as a gRPC service on a gRPC server.
+To access a proto file, see the [open-source gRPC repository][1].

 gRPC healthchecks can run from both [managed][2] and [private locations][3] depending on your preference for running the test from outside or inside your network. gRPC tests can run on a schedule, on-demand, or directly within your [CI/CD pipelines][4].

 <div class="alert alert-warning">
-This feature is our first step towards gRPC tests into Synthetic Monitoring.
-We would love to hear your gRPC use cases to build synthetic gRPC tests that answer your needs.
-Share us your gRPC usages by contacting the <a href="https://docs.datadoghq.com/help/">Datadog support</a> team.
+The Synthetic Monitoring team welcomes you to share your gRPC use cases for Synthetic tests with the <a href="https://docs.datadoghq.com/help/">Support</a> team.
 </div>

 ## Configuration